-Here are ten things to do in Rochester NY, in no particular order.
+Here are my favorite things to do in Rochester NY, in no particular order.

 1. See a Show

-My pick on a unique Rochesterian experience is heading to the Dryden Theatre, a cinema featuring a ton of vintage and foreign films.
+You can tour the museum, as you’d expect, but my preference is heading to the adjacent Dryden Theatre, a cinema featuring a ton of vintage and foreign films.
 There’s something really cool about seeing old black and white movies in a theatre or taking the opportunity to see what a silent film is really like.

-I think it’s worth going at least once, but if that’s not your thing, other options for shows include Geva Theatre (off-Broadway style), Water Street Music Hall (live music, including up-and-coming artists or mainstream concerts), or one of the many performances put on by the Eastman School of Music, many of which are free.
+Other ways to see a show in Rochester: Geva Theatre (off-Broadway style), Water Street Music Hall (live music, including up-and-coming artists or mainstream concerts), or one of the many performances put on by the prestigious Eastman School of Music (some are free!).

 2. Go Shopping